acraevschi/germanic_strong_verbs/README.md

 For the details about methodology and/or data, please refer to the paper (link comming).
 All the results are saved as RDS files (most of them within `analysis_results`' subfolders) and can be read with R to avoid the necessity to re-run everything, as it requires significant compute time.

+A brief description of the analysis of the results of the models is presented in `results_analysis_summ.Rmd`.

 ## Data collection and annotation

 Data collection pipeline is distributed in two folders: `unimorph_data` and `wiktionary_proto_germanic`.
 The scripts from these folders extract the data from [Unimorph](https://unimorph.github.io/) and [Wiktionary](https://www.wiktionary.org/), respectively.
 The script `scrap_for_wiktionary_germanic_descendants` finds strong verbs descending from Proto-Germanic strong verbs and extracts the descendants of these verbs using the web version of Wiktionary.
 This is done by using [BeautifulSoup](https://pypi.org/project/beautifulsoup4/).